VolmitSoftware/docs/iris/87-maintainer-release-readiness.md

 - [ ] Stress cancellation, pause/resume, failure, shutdown, and restart under Paper and Folia.
 - [ ] Verify chunk tickets, regions, files, protocol sessions, and executor threads are released afterward.

-Gate: pregeneration remains thread-correct and bounded under saturation, cancellation, failure, and restart.
+Done when: pregeneration remains thread-correct and bounded under saturation, cancellation, failure, and restart.

 ## 8. Performance and regression proof

-### Current isolated smoke evidence
+### Current verification coverage

-This evidence validates packaged-artifact generation and establishes a profiling candidate.
-It is not the final 5,000-10,000-chunk performance baseline required by this section.
+These runs validate packaged-artifact generation and establish a profiling candidate.
+They are not the final 5,000-10,000-chunk performance baseline required by this section.
+They also predate the current `gradle.properties` loader pins on two platforms — captured against Forge `65.0.3` and NeoForge `26.2.0.8-beta`, while the tree now pins `forgeVersion=26.2-65.0.4` and `neoForgeVersion=26.2.0.12-beta` — so re-run those two loaders before treating any of it as valid for the shipping artifacts.

 - [x] Fixed inputs: Iris seed `1337`, GoldenHash radius `22`, one hash thread, and a 352-block serial/sync pregeneration radius covering exactly 2,025 chunks.
 - [x] Fixed host: Apple M3 Max, 128 GiB RAM, Temurin 25.0.2, 8 GiB instance heap.